Utah Courts

 (5)(B) Civil.
 In cases that are not criminal in nature:

 (5)(B)(i) Disposal time.
-Provided no appeal has been filed, parties may dispose of, and exhibit managers, clerks of court, or designees shall dispose of any exhibits in their custody no earlier than 90 days after the time for appeal has expired.
+Provided no appeal has been filed, parties may dispose of, and exhibit managers, clerks of court, or designees will dispose of any exhibits in their custody no earlier than 90 days after the time for appeal has expired.

 (5)(C) Time Period.
 Upon receipt of remittitur from an appellate court, the time period for all cases is reset.

-Empty Table |
+| Empty Table |